Skip to content

 [and_rules]

-• object_type - the string that uniquely identifies this matcher rule and designates type of the control.
+• object_type - the string that uniquely identifies this matcher rule and designates the type of the control.

 5. CustomListboxControl Behavior